 Peace Among Powers

-I found the statistics of The Better Angels of Our Nature to confirm something I had always suspected myself as a bit of an history buff: great powers have been progressively waging less wars.
+I found the statistics of The Better Angels of Our Nature to confirm something I had always suspected myself as a bit of a history buff: great powers have been progressively waging fewer wars.

 In the 16th and 17th century the major European powers were at war 85% of the time.
 Between 1850 and 1950 that figure was down to 15% of the time.